 1976 In September 1975 the financial situation of the company was such that the lenders (banks and suppliers etc.) put it in to receivership with the aim of either implementing procedures which would help the company to survive or to sell it as a going concern.
 Neither option proved possible and the company was closed in May 1976.

 But the cars and the illustrious history of their creators live on.
 Entrepreneurs have been inspired to resurrect the brand and launch worthy successors to the Interceptor but so far without any sustainable success.
 Maybe one day???

-When I set out to develop this post, my objective was, mainly, to cover the contracts that the company won to assemble cars for other manufacturers.
-This provided Jensen with the money to build and develop the cars carrying its own badge.
-Before I got there I felt the need to summarise the history of the company.
-In so doing I, inevitably, covered the contracts.
+When I set out to create this post, my objective was, mainly, to cover the contracts that the company won to assemble cars for other manufacturers.
+These contracts provided the Jensen brothers with the money to build and develop the cars carrying their own name.
+Before I got there I felt the need to summarise the history of the company (above).
+Now we can look at the “contract” cars in detail –

 A 40 Sports 1950- 53